corinne-riddell/PopDataViz2017/Import-Data.md

 advanced)** These data were originally derived from the the inquiry database of the International Labour Organization (ILO).
 The data is calibrated into a normalized wage rate for each occupation, either hourly or monthly, for adult workers.
+The data contain 125,018 rows and 37 columns.

 Variables included: